 Refinery Costs and Profits: The costs associated with refining and terminal operations, crude oil processing, oxygenate additives, product shipment and storage, oil spill fees, depreciation, purchases of gasoline to cover refinery shortages, brand advertising, and profits.

-State Underground Storage Tank Fee: The state underground storage tank fee is currently 2.0 cents per gallon.
+State Underground Storage Tank Fee (UST): The state underground storage tank fee is currently 2.0 cents per gallon.

 State and Local Sales Tax: An average state sales tax rate of 2.25% percent is used in the calculation of the distribution margin although the actual sales tax rate does vary throughout California.